AdobeDocs/experience-manager-cloud-service.en/help/forms/footnotes-richtextsupport.md

 ---
 title: Footnotes Support in Adaptive Forms
-description: RTE support for footnotes in Adaptive Forms.
+description: Use Rich Text editor (RTE) for footnotes in an Adaptive Form.
 exl-id: f04dae84-daab-42f8-876f-02fe426f62be
 ---
 # Footnote Component {#footnotecomponent}